 During class, a therapist teaches you how to set and stick to rules and how to respond to ADHD behaviors.
 Classes usually take place once a week for about 3 to 4 months.
-Research shows that this training not only helps nix your child’s negative behavior, it’ll bring the two of you closer together.
+Research shows that this training not only helps nix your child’s negative behavior, but it’ll bring the two of you closer together.

 Goals of Treatment

 Children with ADHD often have trouble sitting still.
 They can be impulsive and fidgety.
 That can make it hard for them to pay attention.
 It can also be disruptive in classrooms and at home.
-Behavioral therapy teaches your child skills that will help him.
+Behavioral therapy teaches your child skills that will help them.
 They: